mapikit/meta-system-docs/docs/api-docs/configuring/addons-config.md

 This is the Version of the protocol to be downloaded.
 If no specified, It defaults to the latest version available.

 ### `"identifier"` - String (required)
-Since you can have multiple instances of the same protocol on the same system, you must give all of them an identifier.
-This is used in the BOps to get functions from the protocol, if it provides any.
-It is also used to set a schema's DB connection with a specific DB Protocol.
+Since you can have multiple instances of the same addon on the same system, you must give all of them an unique identifier.

 ## Example
 In the following example, we will use the version `1.0.0` of [`http-json-meta-protocol`](https://www.npmjs.com/package/http-json-meta-protocol) to listen to an HTTP route calling a ficticious BOps named `register`.